Fanconi Anemia Cancer Screening Research Study

 People with FA have an increased risk of developing cancer at young ages.
 The most common cancer is squamous cell carcinoma (SCC) of the head and neck area particularly of the tongue and oral mucosa followed by esophagus, and anogenital region.
 Early detection of cancer leads to early treatment and is important to improving overall survival in people with FA.

 People with FA can develop visible changes as red and white spots or other changes in their mouth that can progress to cancer.
-Research studies have shown that oral mouth inspection combined with non-invasive oral brushing of these visible spots in people with FA successfully detects precancerous and cancerous lesions in people with FA.
+Research studies have shown that oral mouth inspection combined with non-invasive oral brushing of these visible spots successfully detects precancerous and cancerous lesions in people with FA.

 Contact the team

-If you have questions about our study and would like to learn more, contact us.
+Contact us if you have questions or would like to learn more.

 This study would not be possible without the participation of individuals and families.
 If you or someone you know has been diagnosed with Fanconi Anemia and has interest in joining the study, please enroll below.